audeering/audtorch/CONTRIBUTING.rst

 Pull requests
 -------------

-When creating anew pull request, please conside the following points:
+When creating a new pull request, please conside the following points:

 * Focus on a single topic as it is easier to review short pull requests
 * Ensure your code is readable and `PEP 8`_ compatible